 "We're also looking forward to some pent up demand," Foster said.
 "I think a lot of skiers and riders felt as though they really didn't have a winter last year.
 Even though Stratton was able to provide a great ski experience with machine-made snow, if it's 60 or 70 degrees and you're still at home running in the park or playing golf you don't always think about skiing and riding and then you get to the end of the winter and you're thinking 'Wow, I really missed out on my skiing and riding.

 Michael van Eyck, Marketing Director of Bromley Mountain, also said that skiers were excited about the coming season and that they were "chomping at the bit" to get on the mountain, which was all the more reason for Bromley to make sure that they were open for Thanksgiving.
 Although Thanksgiving weekend may not be the biggest one for either one of the mountains, both Foster and van Eyck said that it was important, particularly to the season pass holders.

 "It's really a tradition to come to Vermont for Thanksgiving," said Foster.
 "Thanksgiving weekend is really popular.
-It's a great time to come out and tune up your technique as well as your skis and really just get started on the season."

 In an interview on Nov.
 15, van Eyck said that Bromley had spent somewhere between 75 and 100 hours making for the four trails they intended to open on Thanksgiving weekend.
 Making snow in the days leading up to the weekend were somewhat problematic, he said, as weather conditions were not optimal for doing so.

 An advantage that has undoubtedly help both Bromley and Stratton alike is that they have improved their snowmaking capabilities this year.